Does this test have other names?

 This test measures the amount of the protein albumin in your blood.

 Your liver makes albumin.
-Albumin carries substances such as hormones, drugs, and
+Albumin carries substances such as hormones, medicines,

 This test can help diagnose, evaluate, and watch kidney and liver conditions.
 When